 - work towards a set of agreed goals through a series of processes and

 This section examines the concepts behind alliancing, its key features and how to use it successfully.
-It also considers quasi-alliance and hybrid alternatives which may have similar or overlapping aims.
-It concludes with a short summary of the themes discussed.
+It also considers quasi-alliance and hybrid alternatives, which may have similar or overlapping aims.

 This section is written and maintained by Francis Ho, Partner at Penningtons Manches Cooper LLP, and Louise Forbes, Senior Associate at CMS Cameron McKenna Nabarro Olswang LLP.
 Zoe Norton, Trainee at Druces LLP, assisted with the 2022 update.